On The Spectrum Of Infinite Quantum Graphs: Infinite metric and quantum graphs

 \end{defi} The issue whether $H^1_0(\Graph)=H^1(\Graph)$ is intimately related to the essential self-adjointness of the Laplacian $\Delta_{{\Graph}|_{L^2_c}}$.
 This will be briefly discussed in Section~\ref{subsec:laplacian-inf}, and is addressed in more detail in~\cite{KosMugNic22}.

-\begin{rem} (1) We have already remarked that inserting or deleting a dummy vertex does not change the metric structure of $\Graph$.
-Indeed, it is easy to see (and well known) that, up to isometric isomorphism, the spaces $H^1(\Graph)$ and $L^2(\Graph)$ are not modified, either, upon inserting or deleting dummy vertices.

-(2) Similarly to (1), we observe that formally modifying $\Graph$ by identifying two or more Dirichlet vertices does not affect the spaces $H^1_0(\Graph)$ or $L^2(\Graph)$, either as sets or in their topological properties.
+\begin{rem} \begin{enumerate} \item It is easy to see (and well known in the case of finite metric graphs) that, up to isometric isomorphism, the spaces $H^1(\Graph)$ and $L^2(\Graph)$ are not modified upon inserting or deleting dummy vertices. \item Similarly to (1), we observe that formally modifying $\Graph$ by identifying two or more Dirichlet vertices does not affect the spaces $H^1_0(\Graph)$ or $L^2(\Graph)$. \item One has